AssetMark | Blog

 Why Is Succession Planning Important for Financial Advisors?

 Like everyone else, independent financial professionals need a retirement plan.
-This often comes in the form of a succession plan for their business.
-Within the next 10 years, almost 40% of financial advisors are expected to retire.
-Yet, one out of four advisors expecting to transition their business within this timeframe are unsure of their succession plan.
-However, even if retirement is not on your radar right now, unforeseen events, such as illness, disability, or death can give rise to the need for a business continuity or succession plan.
+If you're considering retirement, you may be wondering how you can ensure a smooth transition—and extract maximum value from your business—with best practices on financial advisor succession planning.
+However, even if retirement is not on your radar right now, unforeseen events, such as illness, disability, or death, can give rise to the need for a business continuity or succession plan.

 Having a plan in place ensures the business, and its clients, are taken care of when a financial advisor-owner leaves the business.
 Read more about the importance of succession planning.